 Grant Thompson makes weekly videos dedicated to exploring life though all kinds of life hacks, experiments, and random weekend projects.

 Topics include everything from Start a Fire With a Water Bottle to How To Make Magic Mud From a Potato and Is It Possible To Freeze Anti-Freeze?.

 Grant does a good job of explaining what he's doing, showing the failures as well as the successes and summarizing the results at the end of the video.

 C-Span provides a wealth of resources, including unrestricted taping and viewing rights on C-Span produced programming for use in the classroom, lesson plans & teaching ideas, and an extensive archive.
 A must for American history teachers!

-The Discovery channel provides a special area on their web site for schools and teachers, where you can find lesson plans, science fair ideas, a great puzzlemaker, and more.
-Discovery also provides a series of Guides to topics like Expedition Adventures and Extreme Weather.
+The Discovery Channel provides a special area on their web site for schools and teachers, where you can find lesson plans, science fair ideas, a great puzzlemaker, and more.

 The History Channel provides access to primary source documents, such as speeches and maps.